tgreer812/7dtd_azure_vm/Backend/proposal.md

 - **Extensibility**: Design routes and data models that can grow with new features (e.g., authentication, more server controls, metrics).
 - **Testability**: Core logic should reside in a separate library that can be unit-tested with high coverage.
 Azure Function projects should contain only thin HTTP wrappers.
 - **Reusability**: Backend logic should be reusable from command line tools or other services.
+- **Polling Instead of SignalR**: Real-time connections add complexity and cost.
+This design relies on polling the `/api/server/status` endpoint rather than using SignalR.

 ## Proposed Project Structure